 It’s not just a sentimental thing, an outlandish mock scenario to draw attention, or an entirely unrealistic proposition, either.
 There’s a very strong chance Smith will be available at No. 3, that Harris will be the first ball-carrier off the board at 18th, and that Dickerson, due to his injury situation, being free to draft at 36th.

-In fact, it may turn out that McNeill’s stock soars to the point where the Dolphins take him near the top of Round 2, and then pivot to either Dickerson or Deonte Brown at 50th overall.
+In fact, it may turn out that McNeill’s stock soars to the point where the Dolphins take him near the top of Round 2, and then pivot to either Dickerson or Leatherwood at 50th overall.